The beach of Praia de Rocha with sandy white beach and cliffs and stunning ocean views

 Beautiful view of cliffs of the Ponta da Piedade on Algarve coast, taking a boat tour through the stunning cave formations

-Close to Ponta da Piedade, you’ll find two of the most popular beaches in Lagos, Praia do Camilo and Praia de Dona Ana.
+Closeby, you’ll also find two of the most popular beaches in Lagos, each which deserves its own stop if you have the time on your itinerary: Praia do Camilo and Praia de Dona Ana.

-Even if you decide not to brave the crowd, or just don’t feel like descending hundreds of steps to the beach, it’s still worth checking them out from above.
+Be warned that they tend to be extremely crowded during peak summer months, but even if you decide not to brave the throngs of beach-goers (or just don’t feel like descending hundreds of steps to the beach), I’d definitely still urge you to make a stop there; it’s still worth checking them out from above.

 view of a famous algarve beach from above, praia camilo, with wooden staircase going down to the beach by many, many steps. the beach below is empty and the weather is beautiful.